-When our team begins an investigation into a security event, the first two things we try to determine are the attacker’s entry point and the date of origin, or when the event first occurred.
+When our team begins an investigation into a security event, there are two things we try to determine first.
+Firstly, the attacker’s entry point and the date of origin.
+Secondly, when the event first occurred.
 These two points can help us to determine something known as “dwell time”.

 Dwell time, as defined by Continuum and in the context of IT security, is the number of days a threat remains undetected within a given environment.

 Why does this matter as a metric?
-The amount of time that a system has been compromised can impact the overall severity of the security event in several ways:
+The amount of time that a system has been compromised impacts the overall severity of the security event several ways:

 - The longer an attacker was in the system, the more likely that data was accessed and/or the attackers left other ways for themselves to get back in;

 - The amount of time (and associated money) it takes to forensically review a security event increases in proportion with the amount of dwell time.